tipsy/javalin-http2-example/README.md

 If you go to `/static-files-test.html`, open the Network tab and set your emulated network to 3G, you'll notice the difference:

+**Note: WebSockets via HTTP2 are [currently not supported](https://github.com/eclipse/jetty.project/issues/4900) by the Jetty version used by Javalin.
+This functionality will be available in the upcoming Jetty version 10.0.**

 ### HTTP1.1
 ![http1](https://github.com/tipsy/javalin-http2-example/blob/master/readme/http1.PNG)